capjamesg/indieweb-search/README.md

 The search engine is available at [https://indieweb-search.jamesg.blog](indieweb-search.jamesg.blog).

+*Please note that this project is still in active development and there may be many bugs present.
+This project is a fork of my personal website search engine and is currently being tweaked to meet the needs of indexing other sites.*

 ## Installation Instructions

 You can install the required dependencies to run this project by running the following command: